parrt/cs652/projects/Java-vtable.md

 1. Fill in `ComputeTypes.java` to compute types of the various expressions.
 Annotate expression tree nodes with `type`; add `returns`  specifications to the ANTLR grammar to add a field or fields to the parse tree nodes.

+You need to compute expression types for:

+* Constructor calls `new T()`
+* Field references `x`, `this.x`, `a.b.c.x`
+* Variable references 'x'
+* Method calls `foo()`, `foo(x,1)`
+* Qualified method calls `a.b.foo()`, `this.foo(1,2)`
+* References to `this`
+* References to `null`, for which we can use a `void` type
+* Literal references to integers and floating-point numbers

 Once you have created the scopes and annotated the parse tree with scope pointers in the previous phase, you need to set the `currentScope` variable for this compute types phase.
 I tend to factor this functionality out into a separate class, so you will see: `SetScopes.java` but you don't have to use it if you don't want.
 You can combine everything you need for the compute types phase in one class.

 ### Constructing a model